Mishravaibhav0032/CST8913/Lab-10/landing_zone_analysis.md

  **Modularity**: Provides flexibility by enabling plug-and-play component integration.
  **Security**: Implements security baselines for the entire enterprise.
  **Governance**: Enforces policy and compliance requirements automatically.
- Infrastructure-as-code is used in automation to ensure consistent deployment.

  ---